-Advanced Algebra
+Algebra 2

 A PROGRAMMABLE GRAPHING CALCULATOR (NON CAS) IS REQUIRED.
-This course covers

-Polynomial, Rational, Exponential, Logarithmic, Trigonometric, & Polar Functions.
+This course covers Polynomial, Rational, Exponential, Logarithmic, Trigonometric, & Polar Functions.
 This course is suggested for any students planning a career involving business, science, or math.
 The option of taking an Advanced Placement test for college credit is available to students.

 College Credit Calculus: MATH 104.
-PRECALCULUS
+PRECALC 1 credit A PROGRAMMABLE GRAPHING CALCULATOR (NON CAS) IS REQUIRED.
 This course covers: functions and their graphs, the algebra of functions, polynomial functions, rational functions, exponential and logarithmic functions, trigonometric functions, analytic trigonometry, and conic sections.
-Prerequisite: UW System Placement test (WPT-MFND score >465 and WPT-AALG score >525) Students can earn 4 transferable credits from UW-Green Bay on a transcript after completion of the course.
+Prerequisite: UW System Placement test (WPT-MFND score >465 and WPT-AALG score >525) OR B or higher in Algebra 2 Students can earn 4 transferable credits from UW-Green Bay on a transcript after completion of the course.
 In this university level course, books are provided.
-Approximate cost is \$420 for 4 college credits.
+Approximate cost is \$440 for 4 college credits.

-INTRO TO CALCULUS
+INTRO TO CALCULUS 0.5 credit

-0.5 credit

-Prerequisite: Teacher recommendation, completion of AP PreCalculus
+Prerequisite: Teacher recommendation, completion of

+AP PreCalculus